Volvo Cars: Safety

 Volvo has also scored high in Euro NCAP tests.
 Since 2009, all the Volvo models that Euro NCAP have tested have received five-star safety ratings: Volvo C30, V40, V60, V60 plug-in hybrid, XC60 and V70.
 The second generation Volvo V40 got the best test result of any car model ever tested by Euro NCAP at the time.
 As well the redesigned XC60 received the highest adult occupant score (98%) in 2017.

 In the United States, Volvo paid $19.6 million in fines for missing its Corporate Average Fuel Economy targets for the 2010–2014 model years.
 In July 2017, Volvo announced that new models launched from 2019 onward would be fully electric or hybrid-electric, heralding the end of production of nearly a century of Volvo vehicles powered solely by the internal combustion engine.
 Volvo, however, will continue to produce non-electric, non-hybrid cars from models introduced before that year but will discontinue them once the non-hybrid, non-electric cars receive a facelift or complete redesign.
 In 2019, Volvo announced that it plans to produce only electrified cars from the year 2040 onwards.

+In 2019, Volvo introduced the E.V.A.
+(Equal Vehicles for All) Initiative, which aims to share the results of research and safety development since 1970.
+This initiative's goal is to contribute to safer cars for everyone - regardless of gender and size.
+Due to the traditional use of male crash test dummies in safety tests, women face a higher risk of injury in car accidents.
+Volvo's Accident Research Team, however, has been collecting real-world collision data since the 1970s, ensuring representation for both men and women.